 Master of Advanced Studies in Development and Cooperation (MAS ETH D&C)

-The Master of Advanced Studies (MAS) in Development and Cooperation offers students who already have a Master’s degree an inspiring environment in which they can acquire an understanding of local and global development challenges as well as the tools and methods to find innovative solutions to address them.
+The Master of Advanced Studies (MAS) in Development and Cooperation offers students an inspiring environment in which they can acquire an understanding of local and global development challenges as well as the tools and methods to find innovative solutions to address them.
 The program combines studies at ETH with experiential learning at an organization working in international cooperation, providing students with the theoretical background and practical experience necessary to successfully pursue a career devoted to more inclusive, peaceful, and sustainable societies.

 The Master of Advanced Studies in Development and Cooperation welcomes students from all disciplines: from the humanities to natural sciences, from social sciences to engineering.

-During the on-the-job training (February – January) students are exposed to the complex realities of international cooperation and gain professional experience in this environment through an ongoing project.
+During the on-the-job training (March – December) students are exposed to the complex realities of international cooperation and gain professional experience in this environment through an ongoing project.
 This on-the-job training is financed by the Swiss Development Cooperation (SDC).
-(25 ECTS credits)
+25 ECTS credits